airpair/authoring-guide/post.md

 - ***Tip 4*** Consider breaking your post into multiple parts if it's still too long.

 **3.6.3.3** ***Optimize search and seek***
+Your post will probably be on one of many tabs a user is skimming as they google for answers and instant gratification.
+Top posts provide both wholistic value and value section by section even when considered in isolation.

+Reader are often searching for something VERY specific and one section may be exactly what they need, but the rest of your post is not as relevant. that helped the readers find your post and quickly seek to potentially the only part they are interested in.

 If each section of your post is valuable, but you use generic headings like "Introduction", "Conclusion", "Step 1", "Getting Started" readers searching for content described in a sub-section is far less likely (1) to find your